-There are few things more important to manufacturers than improving the quality of their product.
+There are few things more important to large and small manufacturers than improving the quality of their products.

 Quality control methods in manufacturing ensure that the companies produce products of high quality, that meet product lifecycle expectations and avoid customer complaints.